caporaso-lab-graveyard/q2d2/q2d2/markdown/biom-to-bdiv.md

 ```

 Next, we compute beta diversity distance matrices.
 This process
 is described in detail in [IAB's *Studying Biological Diversity*](http://readiab.org/book/0.1.1/3/1#4).
-We can visualize the distance matrix directly as a heatmap...
+For our first analysis, we will  visualize the distance matrix directly as a heatmap.
+In this case, darker colors indicate greater dissimilarity of samples.

 ```python
 >>> %matplotlib inline